Kongsberg-Commercial/kd-app-inspection-arov/multilateration/multilateration_with_mavlink/README.md

 Note that this script has not been tested due to the dependency on receiving data through pymavlink.
 Please consult chatgpt if issues related to the pymavlink connection occur.

+This script does not yet publish the calculated lon/lat points to GPSInput via mavlink